coala/documentation/Users/Install.rst

 ==================

-This page will run you through the installation of coala. coala currently supports Windows and Linux, and has some features on OS X too.
+This page will run you through the installation of coala. coala currently supports Windows and Linux, and has some features on Mac OS too.

 Installing Python and Pip
 --------------------------